2019 Leende Open: Knockout rounds

 With the field reduced to the final 32 players, the finals were played as a single elimination tournament, held between 9–10 February 2019.
 Of the highest ranked players, only Oliver Ortmann failed to progress to the last 16 stage, as he was defeated 7–9 to Greece's Damianos Giallourakis.
 Niels Feijen also defeated 2017 junior world champion Sanjin Pehlivanovic 9–1 in the last 32 stage.

 At the last 16 stage, several matches saw two former winners of Euro Tour events face off.
 Ralf Souquet defeated Fedor Gorst in the first of these 9–7 to set up a match with Wiktor Zieliński.
-Ruslan Chinachov would also defeat Niels Feijen 9–8 in a deciding rack.
-Former Euro Tour runner-up Francisco Sánchez Ruíz also defeated former winner Imran Majid on a decider.
+Ruslan Chinakhov would also defeat Niels Feijen 9–8 in a deciding rack.
+Former Euro Tour runner-up Francisco Sánchez Ruiz also defeated former winner Imran Majid on a decider.

 The quarter-finals of the event saw Ralf Souquet defeat the youngest ever winner of a Euro Tour event, Wiktor Zieliński 9–6, which would be the only match not to go to a deciding rack.
-Ruslan Chinachov, Joshua Filler, and Maximilian Lechner all won their quarter-final matches 9–8, defeating Francisco Sánchez Ruíz, Mark Gray and Albin Ouschan respectively.
+Ruslan Chinakhov, Joshua Filler, and Maximilian Lechner all won their quarter-final matches 9–8, defeating Francisco Sánchez Ruiz, Mark Gray and Albin Ouschan respectively.

 In the semifinals, Maximilian Lechner took a 7–3 lead over Joshua Filler, before losing 5 straight racks, to go behind 7–8.
 Lechner would win the next rack, however Filler would win the final rack, to reach the final 9–8.
-In the other semifinal, the most successful Euro Tour player in history, Ralf Souquet played Russian Ruslan Chinachov.
+In the other semifinal, the most successful Euro Tour player in history, Ralf Souquet played Russian Ruslan Chinakhov.
 Chinachov would take a 7–2 lead, before eventually winning 9–5.

-Joshua Filler met Ruslan Chinachov in the final, which featured guest commentary by Mark Gray and Imran Majid.
+Joshua Filler met Ruslan Chinakhov in the final, which featured guest commentary by Mark Gray and Imran Majid.
 The match would remain even with the difference in scores only being more than one at 6–4 to Chinachov, before being levelled at 7–7.
 Filler would to take an 8–7 lead; before Chinachov on his break, and Filler cleared the table to win the event 9–7.
 Filler won his first Euro Tour title, despite being the reigning World Nine-ball Champion.

 After the final, Filler stated that now he had won events at the World and Euro Tours, that his next goal was to win the U.S. Open Championship.
 The win moved Filler to second in the Euro Tour rankings, only behind Eklent Kaçi.
 Despite making the final, Chinachov would only advance to 41st in the Tour rankings.